sianspike/Agendum/Pods/KVKCalendar/README.md

 # KVKCalendar

-**KVKCalendar** is a most fully customization calendar library.
+**KVKCalendar** is a most fully customization calendar and timleline library.
 Library consists of four modules for displaying various types of calendar (*day*, *week*, *month*, *year*).
 You can choose any module or use all.
 It is designed based on a standard iOS calendar, but with additional features.
 Timeline displays the schedule for the day and week.

+## Need Help?
+If you have a **question** about how to use KVKCalendar in your application, ask it on StackOverflow using the [KVKCalendar](https://stackoverflow.com/questions/tagged/kvkcalendar) tag.

+Please, use [Issues](https://github.com/kvyatkovskys/KVKCalendar/issues) only for reporting **bugs** or requesting a new **features** in the library.

 ## Requirements

-- iOS 10.0+
+- iOS 10.0+, iPadOS 10.0+, MacOS 10.15+ (Supports Mac Catalyst)
 - Swift 5.0+

 ## Installation